Learn how to draw a crown. Easy crown drawing tutorial with simple step-by-step instructions to draw a crown fit for any king or queen.

-Let’s start drawing the crown with a few guidelines.
-Draw two parallel curves - these will mark the crown’s headband.
+Let’s start our crown drawing with a few simple guidelines.
+Draw two parallel curves at the bottom – these will mark the crown’s headband.
 Then add three vertical straight lines going up – these will guide us in drawing the crown peaks.

-Close the crown band's sides with two small curves.
-Then draw three small circles on the top of the lines – these will be the simple decorations on the top of the crown.
+Close the crown headband’s sides with two small curves.
+Then draw three small circles on the top of the vertical lines – these will be the simple decorations on the top peaks of the crown.

 If you feel circles are too simple and would like a challenge, many real royal crowns would have fleur-de-lis as decorative ends – try to swap the circles for the royal symbol.

 It is now time to draw the actual crown.
 Draw curved “V” shapes between the three circles.
 Notice that the “Vs” start where the straight guideline intersects the top circle on the outer sides, but are a touch apart on the middle peak.

 Then add two more straight lines down along the outer sides for the outer edges of the crown.
-These are as far apart from the existing down line as the sides of the inner “V” are from the center line, to give the side peaks the same width.
+These are as far apart from the existing down guideline as the sides of the inner “V” are from the center line, to give the side peaks the same width.

 Finally, add the lower end of the headband.
 If you were adding the crown to the king’s head, you would not need this line – but here it is visible since we are looking at the crown slightly from the bottom up.

-Our base crown drawing is complete, all that is left is to add some decorative jewels.
+Our basic easy crown drawing is complete, all that is left is to add some decorative jewels.
 These can come in many shapes.